sophon-org/zksync-sso/README.md

 <!-- prettier-ignore -->
 > [!CAUTION]
-> ZKsync SSO is under active development and is not yet feature
-> complete.
-Use it to improve your development applications and tooling.
-Please
+ZKsync SSO is under active development and not yet feature complete.
+While it's suitable for improving your development workflows and tooling, use caution and stay up to date with the latest updates and changes as they are released.
-> do not use it in production environments.

 - 🧩 Modular smart accounts based on [ERC-7579](https://eips.ethereum.org/EIPS/eip-7579#modules)